ItaloCrestani/Agregador-de-Links/README.md

 ## :memo: Licença

-Esse projeto está sob a licença MIT.
+Projeto feito durante as aulas da Rocketseat.
+Projeto sob licença MIT.

----

-Feito com ♥ by Rocketseat :wave: [Participe da nossa comunidade!](https://discord.gg/rocketseat)